How Much Does a Brick Weigh? Common Types Compared

 Average weight per square foot: ~35-40 lbs

-The weight of a brick can vary based on the type and material.
 The average brick weight typically ranges from 2 to 3 kilograms for a standard red brick, depending on the specific size and density.

-For example, a standard red brick weight is commonly about 4.5 pounds (2.04 kg), but it can vary slightly across different manufacturers.
+For example, a standard red brick weight is about 4.5 pounds (2.04 kg), but it can vary slightly across different manufacturers.

 They are often used in traditional building projects, such as walls, foundations, and even walkways.